 - Tiredness, dizziness or episodes of fainting.

-- Abnormal heart rhythms which can cause palpitations and other problems.
+- Abnormal heart rhythms which can cause the sensation of a 'thumping heart' (palpitations) and other problems.

 - Swelling of tissues due to fluid congestion.

 - Chest pain or angina.
-This may occur if there is not enough blood flow to the coronary arteries (the arteries that take blood to the heart muscle).
+This may occur if there is not enough blood flow to the arteries that take blood to the heart muscle (the coronary arteries).

 Various complications may develop, depending on the valve affected and the severity of the problem.